 When the experiment began, the light didn’t appear on camera.
 A perplexed Jeran radioed Henrique to confirm the height of the light at 5.18 meters (17 feet) above sea level.
 On a flat Earth, he should be seeing the light.
 He then asked Henrique to lift the light above his head.
 Lo and behold, the light shined through.

-“That’s interesting,” Jeran commented in the clip.
+“That’s interesting,” Jeran commented during the particular scene.

 And you know what?
 It is interesting.
 This experimental set up has been a staple of flat-Earthers since 1836, when Samuel Birley Rowbotham first did it on the Old Bedford River.
 Time and time again, it has revealed the curvature of the Earth.
 Still, it is important to continue to repeat classic experiments as repetition is one of the cornerstones of science.

-You can check out the clip below.
+You can check out the trailer for the documentary below: